NathanVaughn/vscode-task-runner/README.md

 markdownlint.............................................................Passed
 ```

 This can only be used when running a single task.
-You can also use `--` as a seperator
+You can also use `--` as a separator
 to add additional arguments that do not start with a `--`.
 Example:

 ```bash